Skip to content

 2. Chafing dish frame assembled

-3. Chafing dish wind guard snapped on (10 seconds)
+3. Wind guard panels snapped on (10 seconds)

 4. Sterno or fuel canisters placed and lit